anthonykasza/hdc_experiments/README.md

     - wow, math.
   - conclusion
     - something about the geometric product?
+- Learning and generalization of compositional descriptions of visual scenes
+- Computing with Residue Numbers in High-Dimensional Representation
 - Modular Composite Representation (MCR)
   - Thank you to the University of Memphis for making the research paper EASY to locate on the interwebs and FREE, as ,in beer, to download
     - hurray! open science!